This section describes how Kafka Streams works underneath the covers.

 A Kafka Streams application is typically running on many application instances.
 Because Kafka Streams partitions the data for processing it, an application's entire state is spread across the local state stores of the application's running instances.
 The Kafka Streams API lets you work with an application's state stores both locally (e.g., on the level of an instance of the application) as well as in its entirety (on the level of the "logical" application), for example through stateful operations such as

-Kafka Streams allows users to specify, for an instance of a processing topology, the total memory (RAM) size to be used for internal caching and compacting of records before they are written to state stores or forwarded downstream to other nodes.
-These caches are called record caches (in the DSL) and state store caches (in the Processor API), and they differ slightly in functionality.
-In both cases, the specified cache size is divided equally among the Kafka Stream threads of a topology.
-Each thread maintains a memory pool accessible by its tasks’ processor nodes for caching.
+The specified cache size is divided equally among the Kafka Stream threads of a topology.
+Memory is shared over all threads per instance.
+Each thread maintains a memory pool accessible by its tasks' processor nodes for caching.
 Specifically, this is used by stateful processor nodes that perform aggregates and thus have a state store.

 The cache has three functions.
 First, it serves as a read cache to speed up reading data from a state store.
 Second, it serves as a write-back buffer for a state store.
 A write-back cache allows for batching multiple records instead of sending each record individually to the state store.
 It also reduces the number of requests going to a state store (and its changelog topic stored in Kafka if it is a persistent state store) because records with the same key are compacted in cache.
 Third, the write-back cache reduces the number of records going to downstream processor nodes as well.